LearnPress/learnpress/readme.txt

 - [Gradebook add-on for LearnPress](https://thimpress.com/product/gradebook-add-on-for-learnpress/) - provides you features to view your class result, export these result to csv, post those to frontend.
 - [Random Quiz add-on for LearnPress](https://thimpress.com/product/random-quiz-add-on-for-learnpress/) - allows you to create a random questions quiz.
 Each student will get different quiz within a same course.
 - [Paid Membership Pro add-on for LearnPress](https://thimpress.com/product/paid-membership-pro-add-learnpress/) - integrates Paid Membership Pro with LearnPress, bring membership feature to your powerful WordPress based LMS system.
+- [Announcement add-on for LearnPress](https://thimpress.com/product/announcement-add-on-for-learnpress/) - Announcement is a great way to promote your courses and update new features + contents to your courses, including email notification.

 ###LearnPress has been translated into the following languages###